 Bhutan has two domestic airports in Jakar (Bumthang Dzongkhag) and Gelephu.
 Bhutan’s only international airport is located in Paro, called Paro International Airport, and two domestic airports in Jakar (Bumthang Dzongkhag) and Gelephu.

 Bhutan is also referred to as Druk Yul, which means Land of the Thunder Dragon.
-The country was once a stronghold of Bon religion however today the people of Bhutan are devout disciples of Buddhism.
-The country started following Drukpa sect of Buddhism after it was initiated by Tibetan King Songtsen Gampo and especially following the visit of Guru Rimpoche in the 7th century.
-Bhutan has a King as its ceremonial head who belong to Wangchuk dynasty and turned into democracy in 2008.
+The country was once a stronghold of the Bon religion however today the people of Bhutan are devout disciples of Buddhism.
+The country started following the Drukpa sect of Buddhism after it was initiated by Tibetan King Songtsen Gampo, especially following the visit of Guru Rimpoche in the 7th century.
+Bhutan has a King as its ceremonial head who belongs to the Wangchuk dynasty and turned into a democracy in 2008.

 Bhutan promotes sustainable tourism guided by the principle ‘high value, low impact’.
-The number of tourists allowed every year is fixed and tourists require to pay tourism fee on top of visa fees which is in turn used for health, education, and infrastructure of Bhutanese people.
+The number of tourists allowed every year is fixed and tourists are required to pay tourism fees on top of visa fees which are in turn used for the health, education, and infrastructure of the Bhutanese people.

 Bhutan Climate:

-The climate of Bhutan ranges from snow freezing temperature in the Himalayas to temperate and tropical climate in the valleys and plains in the south.
+The climate of Bhutan ranges from snow-freezing temperatures in the Himalayas to temperate and tropical climates in the valleys and plains in the south.
 During winter the temperature averages 16 degrees in the daytime but drops below zero degrees at night.
-In the summertime temperature ranges about 25 degree Celsius maximum and around 12-15 minimum.
+In the summertime, temperature ranges from about 25 degrees Celsius maximum and around 12-15 minimum.

 Clothing in Bhutan: